March 14, 2019

 TIP: Ange’s pet hate is to see brushes sitting upside down in the water jar.
 “It ruins them.
 The tip will curl and make painting difficult.”
 Good to know!

 Want to learn more from Ange?
-Watch her wield her magic wands in our online course, Watercolour Florals For Textile Design.
+Watch her wield her magic wands and share a host of other tips in our online course, Watercolour Florals For Textile Design.